spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/example-project/exampleproject-intro.md

+# Get started: 3 - Set up a project
-# The GDK Example project
+# The GDK Example Project

 This guide takes you through setting up the [Example project](https://github.com/spatialos/UnrealGDKExampleProject); you will launch a single-server local deployment to test the project on your development machine, and you will launch a single-server deployment in the cloud to test and share the project.